Podcast: All the latest from the SCN family of Pittsburgh Steelers shows, Wednesday edition

 With that being said and typed, have fun with the shows below with a brief description of each podcast.

-One week of free agency is in the books and the Steelers have made moves.
-How does this affect them in 2023, how does this affect the guys that the Steelers lost and how does this affect the Steelers philosophy in the 2023 NFL draft?
 Join Andrew Wilbar and Jeremy Betz as they cover the Steelers draft needs, free agency, and Fantasy Football on The Steelers Fix.
+This week, Andrew unveils his latest mock draft and an interview with Oklahoma standout Brayden Willis.

 Check out the rundown of the show: